-Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Edge Climbing Centre and Cliffhanger Climbing Gym.
+Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 There are climbing centres in Vancouver, Richmond, Surrey, North Vancouver, Coquitlam, Maple Ridge and Abbotsford, as well as climbing walls at numerous swimming pools and recreation centres throughout the region.

 This article showcases some of the best climbing facilities in the Greater Vancouver area.
 All are fun, exceptional places for exercise and different in their own ways.
 All offer indoor climbing walls and other cliff-like structures to play on, but some are more traditional and others more unique.

 Some facilities offer rock climbing (with ropes and belay devices), others offer bouldering (on lower structures typically and without ropes), and some offer a mix of both.